-- Be Conscious of Noise - NYC restaurants are often small and you might be dining fairly close to your neighbors, so be courteous and aware of how loud your kids might be (and if they're playing on your phone or other electronic devices, have them where headphones or turn the volume off/way down
+- Be Conscious of Noise - NYC restaurants are often small and you might be dining fairly close to your neighbors, so be courteous and aware of how loud your kids might be (and if they're playing on your phone or other electronic devices, have them wear headphones or turn the volume off/way down).

 This Alice in Wonderland themed tea shop is a fun choice for lunch or afternoon tea with your kids -- and the scones and sandwiches are quite good too.
 The menu includes homemade baby food, and the afternoon teas offer generous portions of food can be shared for a small additional charge.

-They have three locations -- the original (Chapter 1) on the Upper West Side and two on the Upper East Side, and an Alice's To Go location in Brooklyn.
+They have three locations -- the original (Chapter 1) on the Upper West Side, a second on the Upper East Side, and an Alice's To Go location in Brooklyn.

 This West Village restaurant first opened in 1989 and has been serving up a taste of Texas home cooking and hospitality ever since.
 Sure, it's kitschy, but in a fun, unique way that makes it worth visiting.
 Naturally, they have a kids menu and they often have live country-western music in the evenings.

 Just one of many Indian restaurants in a small section of the East Village near 6th Street, Panna II is a place unlike any other.
 The interior of the restaurant is lit entirely with Christmas lights, creating a fun, festive atmosphere (and plenty of things to look at and talk about while you wait for your food).
 It's BYOB and while it might not be the best Indian food in town, it's reliably good and a very fun place to bring the kids for dinner that they won't soon forget.